nidhiksha-ananth/my-first-repo/README.md

-# my-first-repo
+# My First Repository
-My first GitHub project
+This is my first project on GitHub.